 Toronto is a prime location for benefit concerts.
 This is because a lot of musicians maintain homes here and because there is such a wealth of concert venues to choose from.
 It also helps that there are about 8 million people in the vicinity that can be called upon to buy a ticket to the show.
 If you live in a prime location you're in luck, because most of the concerts will take place in the downtown entertainment district.

 Of course, it's not just big name causes and big name bands that host benefit concerts.
 Most event planners are usually filled with organizing smaller benefit concerts at cozier venues like bars or even high school gyms.
 These concerts might be in support of the cause du jour from the news or they might be for established but usually ignored causes like diabetes research.
-You may even find yourself attending a fundraising event by Heritage Dental Care Office who is raising money for dental care for the underprivileged.
+You may even find yourself attending a fundraising event by a local dentist for example, who is raising money for dental care for the underprivileged.
 They might even set themselves achievable goals like raising enough money to buy a children dental implants.

 To hear about these smaller concerts you really need to have your ear to the ground.
 Flyers are the most common way to get the word out, so make regular strolls of the downtown area.
 You'll also want to subscribe to blogs for news and keep the number of a taxi service handy in case you hear about one at the last minute.